ccarrero-sf/cortex_agents_summit/README.md

         description: Geographic region where the customer is located.
 ```

 This would be a good opportunity to fine tune the semantic model.
-Either adding all possible values if they are not a lot or use Cortex Search as we have done before for the ARTICLE column.
+Either adding all possible values if there aren't many or use Cortex Search as we have done before for the ARTICLE column.

-## Step 7: Understand Cortex Agents API
+## Step 7: Understand the Cortex Agents API

 When calling the [Cortex Agents](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents) API, we define the tools the Agent can use in that call.
-You can read the simple [Streamlit App](https://github.com/ccarrero-sf/cortex_agents_summit/blob/main/streamlit_app.py) you setup to understand the basics before trying to create something more ellaborated.
+You can read the simple [Streamlit App](https://github.com/ccarrero-sf/cortex_agents_summit/blob/main/streamlit_app.py) you set up to understand the basics before trying to create something more elaborate.

 We define the API_ENDPOINT for the Agent, and how to access the different tools we are going to use.
-In this lab we have two Cortex Search Services to retrieve information from PDFs about bikes and ski, and one Cortex Analyst Service to retrieve analytical information from Snowflake tables.
+In this lab we have two Cortex Search Services to retrieve information from PDFs about bikes and skis, and one Cortex Analyst Service to retrieve analytical information from Snowflake tables.

 The Cortex Search Services point to the Services that we created in the Notebook.
-The Cortex Analyst uses the semantic model we have verified before.
+The Cortex Analyst uses the semantic model we verified earlier.

 ![image](img/12_api_1.png)

-Those services are added into the payload we send to the Cortex Agents API.
-We define the model we want to use to build the final response, the tools to be used and any specific instruction to build the response:
+Those services are added to the payload we send to the Cortex Agents API.
+We define the model we want to use to build the final response, the tools to be used and any specific instructions for building the response:

 ![image](img/13_api_2.png)